Commercial law &

 For many years, the firm has built contacts with lawyers at other business law firms, primarily within the European Union.
 These are colleagues with whom personal connections have been established.

-Besides all these contacts with lawyers abroad, Mr. Samson has joined a network of businesses in Germany in 2022.
+Besides all these contacts with lawyers abroad, Mr. Samson has joined a network of businesses in Germany.

 He is hence on business travels several times a year to further expand these networks.